iHeronGH/The-Lost-Continent/readme.md

 And uninstalling The Lost Continent is even simpler:

-1. Run the command **`/function eof:uninstall`**.
+1. Run the command **`/function tlc:uninstall`**.
 This will uninstall The Lost Continent, completely removing all elements that it uses\* without affecting any other non-dependent DLCs.
 And that's it!

     *\*Always double-check that this DLC uninstalled correctly!
-The Lost Continent does its best to remove itself and its dependencies; if you find that it did not, please [report it as a bug](https://docs.google.com/forms/d/e/1FAIpQLSfm4wEvcERhBCxIhuzV7Gi4yX_sYCBn8zpUE2acBfyOEFW7OA/viewform?usp=sf_link) on Google Forms or [create an issue](https://github.com/iHeronGH/Elytras-of-Fire/issues) over on Github.*
+The Lost Continent does its best to remove itself and its dependencies; if you find that it did not, please [report it as a bug](https://docs.google.com/forms/d/e/1FAIpQLSfm4wEvcERhBCxIhuzV7Gi4yX_sYCBn8zpUE2acBfyOEFW7OA/viewform?usp=sf_link) on Google Forms or [create an issue](https://github.com/iHeronGH/The-Lost-Continent/issues) over on Github.*

 ---